rust-stuco/lectures/week14/concurrency.md

 # `async move`

-The solution is similar to the synchronous `thread::spawn` example.
+The solution is similar to the synchronous `thread::spawn` example: Add `move`!

 ```rust
 #[tokio::main]